oravirt/ansible-oracle/README.md

 pre-req: cx_Oracle

  - Manages pluggable databases in an Oracle container database
- - Creates/deletes the pdb
+ - Creates/deletes/opens/closes the pdb
- - saves the state if you want it to
+ - saves the state if you want it to.
+Default is yes
  - Can place the datafiles in a separate location

-ate (present,absent,started, stopped).
-No other options are considered.